Original Douay-Rheims 1582–1610 First English Vulgate Translation

 11 The lion always lieth in wait for a prey: so sins for them that work iniquities.

-12 A holy man continueth in wisdom as the sun: for a fool is changed as the moon.
+12 A holy man continueth in wisdom as the sun: but a fool is changed as the moon.

 13 In the midst of the unwise keep the word till his time: but in the midst of deep considerers be continually.